< Home

 Objectives:

-To investigate increase in length of mandibular and sublingual salivary gland-duct complex exposure and completeness of excision with tunnelling deep to digastricus in cats using a lateral versus ventral approach.
+To investigate the effect of deep tunnelling to the digastricus muscle in cats on the mandibular and sublingual salivary gland-duct complex exposure length and completeness of excision when using a lateral versus a ventral approach.

 Methods:

-Bilateral mandibular and sublingual sialadenectomy was performed in nine feline cadavers using ventral (n=9 glands) versus lateral (n=9 glands) approach in randomised fashion.
-The mandibular and sublingual salivary gland-duct complex was dissected as cranial as possible with retraction of digastricus and masseter muscles, until it travelled deep to digastricus and no further salivary tissue could be exposed.
-At this point, a ligature was placed around the salivary gland-duct complex.
-Tunnelisation deep to digastricus was performed and dissection continued rostral to lingual nerve to sublingual caruncle where the gland-duct complex was excised.
-The distance from monostomatic part of sublingual gland to the ligature was compared with the distance to the level of excision with unpaired t-tests.
-Histopathology of additional salivary tissue exposed with tunneling was performed.
+Bilateral mandibular and sublingual sialadenectomy was performed in nine feline cadavers using the ventral (n=9 glands) or the lateral (n=9 glands) approach in a randomised fashion.
+The mandibular and sublingual salivary gland-duct complex was dissected as cranial as possible while retracting the digastricus and masseter muscles until no further salivary tissue could be exposed.
+Subsequently, a ligature was placed around the salivary gland-duct complex.
+Deep tunnelling to the digastricus muscle was performed, and dissection continued rostral to the lingual nerve to the sublingual caruncle, where the gland-duct complex was excised.
+The distance from the monostomatic part of the sublingual gland to the ligature was compared with the distance to the level of excision using an unpaired t-test.
+Histopathology of additional salivary tissue exposed by tunnelling was performed.

 Results:

-With both ventral and lateral approaches, the lingual nerve could be identified with retraction of digastricus and masseter muscles without tunnelling.
-Tunnelling was associated with a significant increase in length of salivary gland-duct exposure with both ventral and lateral approaches (P=0.0026 and P=0.0049, respectively).
-Histopathology identified clear evidence of salivary glandular tissue in 13/15 specimens, a small duct alone in one, and suspect very autolysed glandular tissue in one.
+The lingual nerve could be identified by retracting the digastricus and masseter muscles without tunnelling in both the ventral and lateral approaches.
+Tunnelling was associated with a significantly longer salivary gland-duct exposure in both approaches (P=0.0026 and P=0.0049, respectively).
+Histopathology identified salivary glandular tissue in 13/15 specimens, just a small duct in one, and suspected autolysed glandular tissue in one.

 Conclusions:

-Tunnelling deep to digastricus is not required to visualise the lingual nerve in cats but increases length of salivary gland-duct complex exposure and completeness of excision.
+Tunnelling deep to the digastricus muscle is not required to visualise the lingual nerve in cats; however, it increases the salivary gland-duct complex exposure length and excision completeness.

 Back to the top of the page ^